ASaiM/documentation/framework/tutorial/analyses/pretreatments.rst

 1,550 sequences (0.72%) are predicted as rRNA sequences.
 In EBI metagenomics, the percentage is similar with 0.50%.

+With these sequences sorted as rRNA and non rRNA, we can run:

+- :ref:`Taxonomic analyses <framework-tutorial-taxonomic-analysis>`
+- :ref:`Functional analyses <framework-tutorial-functional-analysis>`.

 .. bibliography:: /assets/references.bib
    :cited: